BASIC RIDER COURSE 2

 - Properly fitted US DOT (49 C.F.R.
 Sec.
 571.218) compliant helmet that is free of any structural damage.

-- Our loaner helmets are not available at this time.
+- Loaner helmets are available to students at this time.

 While our staff will do as much as possible to help you learn to ride safely, we cannot guarantee that you will complete a course or pass any tests.
 To help ensure a successful and enjoyable learning experience, some riders may consider taking a private lesson before a Basic Rider Course or BRC2.